rieck/derrick/README.md

 truncated.
 UDP payloads are logged as-is.
 Details of lower network layers are omitted.

-A shortend example log of Derrick looks like this:
+A shortened example log of Derrick looks like this:

     05.699 T+ 10.100.163.103:58443 91.198.174.233:80
     05.832 T 10.100.163.103:58445 91.198.174.233:80 GET /en.wikipedia...%0d%0a